Teenage DOGE staffer ‘Big Balls’ speaks about role in Musk’s cost-cutting agency

 One of the many criticisms leveled at DOGE has been its use of young staffers, who have little-to-no government experience.

-One such staffer - Edward Coistine, who is also known as “Big Balls” - appeared alongside Musk on Watters World to discuss his role for the first time.
+One such staffer - Edward Coistine, who is also known as “Big Balls” - appeared alongside Musk on Jesse Watters Primetime to discuss his role for the first time.

 “Who is Big Balls?” host Watters asked on his program, surrounded by DOGE members and supporters at a huge oval conference table.